 1. Plat of Survey.
 One of the most important steps is to locate the Plat of Survey for your property.
 We’ll need to see it in order to determine the feasibility of your project.
 Look for it in your closing documents, in a large manila envelope.
-The Plat of Survey should look like the example on the left.

 2. Blueprints.
 Locate any existing architectural plans of your current home to show to us during our visit.
 Knowing the layout and measurements will greatly speed up the initial consultation process.
-Not all homeowners have their home’s blueprints.
-If you don’t, please let us know so we can take precise measurements during our visit.

 3. Diagrams.
 If you have started thinking about how you’d like to see your space laid out, it’s always helpful to see the diagrams you have made.
 They don’t need to look polished or professional—even a rough sketch can help us visualize your ideas about the layout.

 4. Idea Folder.
-Whether you have collected inspiration for your project online, in a computer folder, or in physical binder, we would like to see your favorite projects that inspire you!
+Whether you have collected inspiration for your project online, in a computer folder, or in physical binder, we’d like to see your favorite projects that inspire you!
 It would be very helpful if you could email us your collection before our visit or have it available for viewing during our visit.

 5. Fixtures & Finishes.
 While it seems premature, knowing your taste in decoration can help guide our design, enabling a cohesive architectural style.
 For example, if we know you love contemporary flat-panel kitchen cabinets, we can suggest corresponding architectural features such as frameless windows, glass railings, or polished concrete floors.
 So please start working on your selection of all the finishes like plumbing fixtures, tile, trim etc. and give us as much information as you can.
 Don’t forget about windows, doors, cabinetry and countertops if your project includes them.
 We will be happy to make our recommendations, but your input is crucial.